Luthey-Schulten-Lab/SummerSchool_2025/CME/GIP/README.md

 ### 2. Doubling the Initial Abundance of Protein for Cell Division

 The initial count of protein P\_0001 (DnaA) from experimental proteomics data is 148.
 In the histogram below, the average DnaA count at the end of the cell cycle is approximately 270.
 Compare the mean protein count at the end of the simulation to this experimental value.
 Does the simulation produce roughly 148 new proteins over the full cell cycle?
 Why is this important?
-Consider the implications for protein doubling during cell division.
+Consider the implications of cell division into two daughter cells.

 <p align="center">
   <img src="../figs/plots_GIP/GIP_Proteins_CycleEnd_100replicates.png" width="450" alt="Protein end-cycle distribution"> <br>